arbennett/jupyterlab-themes/README.md

 # jupyterlab-themes

+:wave: Hi there!
+As of about mid-October I've decided to halt any development or updates to this project until Jupyterlab 3.0 is released.
+Some of the updates in 3.0 should make theming easier, and I'd like to minimize the amount of extra work to be done.

 ## Add more colors to your Jupyter Lab!

 :exclamation: This plugin is in super-duper-pre-early-alpha stages.
 You are welcome to try to use and/or improve it,